-2. Download the Linux ISO file that you want to make Live USB (Avoid if you have already downloaded linux iso files).
+- Download the Linux ISO file that you want to make Live USB (ignore if you have already downloaded Linux iso files).

-3. Choose the USB drive or other portable USB device for installation from LiLi’s drop down menus.
+- You can easily choose the USB drive or other portable USB devices for installation from LiLi’s drop-down menus.

-4. If the volume is formatted in NTFS, you will later need to format it in FAT32.
-We will get to that, but you may as well format your USB in FAT32 before starting.
+- If the volume is formatted in NTFS, you will later need to format it in FAT32.
+We will get to that, but it would be better if you could format your USB in FAT32 before moving further.

-5. Choose whether to use an existing ISO/IMG/Zip file, CD, or tow download an ISO from supported distributors.
+- You will get an option to choose whether to use an existing ISO/IMG/Zip file, CD or to download an ISO from supported distributors.

-8. Enable Launching LinuxLive in Windows and this will download portable VirtualBox to the USB.
+- Enable Launching LinuxLive on Windows and this will download portable VirtualBox to the USB.
 If the USB drive is already formatted in FAT32, you can leave that box unchecked.
 If it is formatted in NTFS, check the box to format in FAT32.
-Click the lightning bolt image in step 5 and the drive will be created.
+Please click the lightning bolt image in Step 5 and the drive will be created.
 When it is complete, you will see the sign of success

 - Open Windows Explorer and open the USB drive,